-- Those where no adult works full-time but at least one works part-time have the highest poverty rate, with half of people (49%) living in such households being in poverty.
+- Those where no adult works full-time but at least one works part-time have the highest poverty rate, with over half of people (52%) living in such households being in poverty.

 - In contrast, only 9% of people who live in households where all of the adults work full-time are in poverty.

-- In households with two adults where only one works, the poverty rate is higher for those where the other adult does not work (32%) than those where the other adult works part-time (15%).
+- In households with two adults where only one works full time, the poverty rate is higher for those where the other adult does not work (34%) than those where the other adult works part-time (16%).

-Poverty rates across all working households in London have increased over …
+Poverty rates across all working households in London have …

 People on out-of-work benefits, by London borough

 Proportion of population aged 16 to 64 on out-of-work benefits across London boroughs (2015-2020 (Q2))

 The proportion of working-age Londoners on out-of-work benefits has fallen from 9.8% in 2014 to 7.7% in 2020.
 Overall, this is lower than the rest of England where 8.7% of the population was on out-of-work benefits in the same time period in 2020.
 The increase in out-of-work benefits is understandable consequence of to the rising unemployment during the coronavirus pandemic.